-Jeremy Clarkson, host of Top Gear, is a like a little kid when talking about cars.
+Jeremy Clarkson, host and source of Top Gear, is a like a little kid when talking about cars.
 It’s all emotion.
 Even if you aren’t a car fanatic you’ll love them after hearing Clarkson, just like in the video below where he drives the Ferrari Enzo.
 Tell me it doesn’t get your blood moving?

 Did you notice how he mentions the word ‘focus’ to the describe how the car’s interior doesn’t distract you from driving?
 If you own and iPod, iPhone or iPad then you know what I mean.
 Steve Jobs is the master at creating emotions for Apple products.
 He makes it sound so genuine because his products satisfy him.
 So when he gives a keynote speech, he’s like a little kid talking to you about his new toy.
 Emotional!